Get to Know the Mental Health Impacts of Food Trauma

-Certain mental conditions resemble a constellation of overlapping Venn diagrams as opposed to freestanding, distinct categories.
+Certain mental conditions resemble a constellation of overlapping circles in a confusing Venn diagram as opposed to being separated into freestanding, distinct categories.
 Stressors can lead to an echo chamber of mental health concerns, where trauma and resulting issues coexist and amplify one another.

-This is true of trauma and eating disorders.
+This is true of trauma, including food trauma, and eating disorders.

 Overlap and differences